Kew Gardens: Economic Botany

-The Sustainable Uses of Plants Group (formerly the Centre for Economic Botany), focuses on the uses of plants in the United Kingdom and the world's arid and semi-arid zones.
-The center is also responsible for the curation of the Economic Botany Collection, which contains more than 90,000 botanical raw materials and ethnographic artifacts, some of which are on display in the Plants + People exhibit in Museum No. 1.
+The Sustainable Uses of Plants Group, formerly the centre for Economic Botany, focuses on the uses of plants in the United Kingdom and the world's arid and semi-arid zones.
+The center is also responsible for the curation of the Economic Botany Collection, which contains more than 90,000 botanical raw materials and ethnographic artifacts, of which some were on display in the Plants + People exhibit in Museum No. 1 until 2016.
 The centre is now located in the Jodrell Laboratory.